nickolashkraus/nickolaskraus-org/content/articles/vim-plugins-that-i-use-2018.md

 ---
-title: "Vim Plugins That I Use"
+title: "Vim Plugins That I Use - 2018"
 date: 2018-10-28T12:00:00-06:00
 draft: false
 description: A complete guide to the Vim plugins that I use.
+aliases: ["./vim-plugins-that-i-use"]
 ---

 I find the conceit in using the word *essential* off-putting.
 Essential implies that it is absolutely necessary.
 Plugins are not absolutely necessary in order to derive substantial value from Vim.
 For this reason, this article is humbly titled *Vim Plugins That I Use* and not *Essential Vim Plugins*.
 Like psilocybin (or any recreational drug for that matter), Vim plugins are used to enhance your experience.
 However, as a firm grounding in reality is prerequisite before entering pharmacologically induced states of altered consciousness, a strong grasp of pure Vim is necessary before experimenting with the vast bevy of plugins.